zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-grid.md

 </div>

 **Hierarchical grid**
-This pattern allows our customers to expand a parent row to directly see the parent’s children without changing a customer’s context.
-Often the child rows contain links that allow our customers to navigate directly to view or edit the child object.
+This pattern allows users to expand a parent row to directly see the parent’s children without changing the user’s context.
+Often the child rows contain links that allow our users to navigate directly to view or edit the child object.
 Currently the hierarchical grid can only accommodate a single column with the parent/child hierarchy.
 Common design practice is to try to place the hierarchy column as one of the leftmost columns in the grid to allow for more text in the expanded rows.
 Also, note that not every row in a hierarchy column needs to have children for this pattern to be useful.

 **Editable grid**
 Inline add allows a user to quickly add or edit an item in the context of the list, without having to open a context pane or a new page.
 This interaction model is ideal for objects that don’t require a great deal of fields to fill out.
 The editable grid allows for various controls within a list item, like dropdowns or checkboxes.